Roanoke Maroons: History

-As of May 2013, teams at Roanoke College have won 101 conference championships (47 in men's sports, 54 in women's sports) since the college joined the ODAC as a founding member in 1976.
-Roanoke has won more conference championships than any other ODAC school in men's lacrosse with 18 titles and women's basketball with 13 titles.
-Roanoke, Hampden-Sydney College, and Randolph-Macon College are tied for the most conference championships in men's basketball with 10 titles each.
+As of May 2021, teams at Roanoke College have won 104 conference championships (48 in men's sports, 56 in women's sports) since the college joined the ODAC as a founding member in 1976.
+Currently, Roanoke owns more conference championships than any other school in the ODAC in men's lacrosse with 18 titles and women's basketball with 13 titles.